chef/chef-web-docs/README.md

   [chef-web-docs issues](https://github.com/chef/chef-web-docs/issues),
   especially for docs feature requests and minor docs bugs.
 - [Chef Discourse](https://discourse.chef.io/) --- This is a great place to interact with Chef and others.

-## Documentation Snapshots

-The previous scoped doc sets that were found on [docs.chef.io](https://docs.chef.io/release/) are no longer available in this repo.
-Instead, those doc sets are located at [Chef Docs Archive](https://docs-archive.chef.io/).
-The index page on the docs archive site provides links to them.
-The doc sets retain their unique left nav and can be used to view content at a particular point in time for a given release.
-In the future, snapshots will be added for major releases of products/projects or for products/projects/components that are no longer supported.

-## Archive of pre-2016 commit history

-The commit history of this repo before February 12, 2016 has been archived to the [chef-web-docs-2016 repo](https://github.com/chef-boneyard/chef-web-docs-2016) to save space.
-No changes to the archive repo will be merged; it's just for historical purposes.

-## Questions

-If you need tips for making contributions to our docs, check out the [instructions](https://docs.chef.io/style_guide/).

-If you see an error, open an [issue](https://github.com/chef/chef-web-docs/issues) or submit a pull request.

-If you have a question, send an email to docs@chef.io.